The Economics of Marine Mammals

 Conserving marine wildlife benefits communities all across America.
 Studies have shown that certain species of marine wildlife, including whales and dolphins, are increasingly important drivers of economic growth for tourism and related industries.
 Marine species also have inherent value to the American public.
 Many people want to know that these animals exist, even if they never see them in the wild.

-A recent study focused on public willingness to pay to downlist or delist endangered and threatened species.
+A 2011 study focused on public willingness to pay to downlist or delist endangered and threatened species.
 Three marine mammal species were included in that study—the North Atlantic right whale, North Pacific right whale, and Hawaiian monk seal.
 All are critically endangered species found in U.S. waters.
 The study estimated that U.S. households are willing to pay an average of $71.62 and $73.16, respectively, for the recovery of the two right whale species, and $66.31 for the recovery of Hawaiian monk seals.
 These types of studies are critical to understanding human perspectives regarding the inherent value of recovering marine species.
 They are also critical in helping to balance the costs and benefits of conserving marine species with the economic needs and values of coastal communities.

 What is an ecosystem service?